MicrosoftDocs/mixed-reality/mrtk-unity/release-notes/mrtk-26-release-notes.md

 > Scene Understanding is only supported on HoloLens 2 and Unity 2019.4 and higher.
 >
 > This feature requires the Scene Understanding package, which is now available via the [Mixed Reality Feature Tool](https://aka.ms/MRFeatureTool).
+> When using the Mixed Reality Feature Tool or otherwise importing via UPM, please import the Demos - SpatialAwareness sample before importing the Experimental - SceneUnderstanding sample due to a dependency issue.

   ![Scene Understanding](images/SceneUnderstanding.gif)